helloflask/flemi-api/README.md

 If you want to generate fake data for testing, you should use command `flask forge` after running the command above.

-Then you can run our Flog API.
+Then you can run our Flemi API.
 In most cases just use `flask run`, but if you use servers like PythonAnywhere, Heroku, etc. Read its docs and go on.

 ## Credits

-Flog project is created by [@z-t-y](https://github.com/z-t-y).
+Flemi project is created by [@z-t-y](https://github.com/z-t-y).
 Now maintained by [helloflask/floggers](https://github.com/orgs/helloflask/teams/floggers).
 See contributors for more information.